1. Create User with Sudo Privileges

 adduser john

-Enter a password.
+Generate a strong password.
 You will also be asked to enter contact details, just press ENTER

 for defaults.